 LaGuardia Airport, also located in Queens, offers mostly domestic flights but also has carriers that fly to Canada and parts of the Caribbean.
 Significantly smaller and less busy than JFK, LaGuardia is a great airport for making domestic trips into and out of Long Island and will often be the cheapest option for booking domestic travel to New York City in general.

 Although possible with a bus-to-subway-to-LIRR transfer, getting to Long Island from La Guardia is much easier with a car or taxi, so plan this extra expense in your budget, especially if you're traveling with a lot of luggage.

-Located in New Jersey, Newark Airport’s carriers include Air Canada, American Airlines, and SAS, as well as a variety of other major carriers.
-There are a number of ways for Long Islanders to reach the airport, but taking the LIRR to Penn Station and then the airport-bound New Jersey Transit train from the same station is one good solution.
-Still, since this is the furthermost airport from Long Island—and because cabs charge you an extra toll to get from New Jersey to Manhattan, then from Manhattan to Queens—this airport should be the last option you pick if you want to head straight to Long Island.
+Located in New Jersey, Newark Airport’s carriers include United, Air Canada, American Airlines, and SAS, as well as a variety of other major carriers.
+There are a number of ways for Long Islanders to reach the airport, but taking the LIRR to Penn Station, then the airport-bound New Jersey Transit train with a connection to the AirTrain, is one of the best solutions.

 Still, since this is the farthest airport from Long Island—and because cabs charge you an extra toll to get from New Jersey to Manhattan, then from Manhattan to Queens—this airport should be the last option you pick if you want to head straight to Long Island.
 If you want to fly United internationally, EWR is your best bet, as the airline doesn't fly out of JFK, and it only flies short-haul routes from LGA.